TaizWeb/heartbeat/README.md

 **Will there be a luarocks package?**

 I'm fully open to it.
 However, I personally don't use luarocks myself, so I have no idea the logistics behind submitting it and getting it approved.
-When I last used luarocks, I encountered numerous issues with it, so even if a rock _did_ exist someday, I'd still recommend directly copying the `lib/` files directly to your project.
+When I last used luarocks, I encountered numerous issues with it, so even if a rock _did_ exist someday, I'd still recommend copying the `lib/` files directly to your project.